jmurrayufo/BobbleBridge2/README.md

    * Click "Open Other..." in the lower left corner of the dialog
    * Nagivate to your local Git repo location
    * Open the "Unity\BobbleBridge2" folder in your Git repo
+5. In Unity: Go Edit->Project Settings->Editor:

-You should now be running everything you need!
+   * Ensure that 'Mode' is set to 'Visible Meta Files' You should now be running everything you need!
 It is good form to check under Edit -> Project Settings -> Editor, and make sure that "Version Control" is set to "Visible Meta Files".